-Lasers can be used to successfully harass Canada Geese without physically harming the birds.
-As with all other harassment techniques, other techniques should also be used to avoid the birds from becoming habituated to the laser.
-While lasers do not physically harm geese, they should be used with caution in accordance with the manufacture's safety instructions.
-There are several different types of lasers available for use to disperse geese including the specially designed Avian Dissuader (red laser) (Figure 6) to general, less expensive, green and/or red laser pens.
-Since the strength of laser devices varies, the effective dispersal range varies dependent on the devise used.
-All lasers perform best to disperse geese during low light conditions in the early morning and late evening hours.
+Lasers can be used to successfully disperse Canada geese without physically harming the birds.
+As with all other harassment techniques, other methods should be incorporated to prevent habituation to the laser.
+While lasers do not physically harm geese, they should be used with caution in accordance with the manufacturer's safety instructions and not pointed at the bird's eyes or into the sky.
+There are several different types of lasers available for use to disperse geese including specially designed units used to disperse wildlife to general, less expensive, pen lasers (Figure 6).
+Since the strength of laser devices varies, the effective dispersal range also varies depending upon the device used.
+Green lasers perform best and are also most effective during low light conditions in the early morning and late evening hours.

 Figure 6.
-Laser used to harass geese.
+Lasers used to harass geese.

-Plastic Scare Devices
+Plastic Scare Devices/Effigies